FAQs

 -Since the beginning of 6th grade, earned grades of all or mostly As in school, with no Cs or below in core academic subjects (English/Language Arts, Math, Science, Social Studies/History).

--Demonstrate unmet financial need.
-We will consider applicants with a maximum annual gross income of $95,000.
-Last year’s cohort of new Young Scholars had a median family income of approximately $35,000.
+– Demonstrate unmet financial need.
+Applicants with a family adjusted gross income (AGI) up to $95,000 are eligible to apply.
 During the selection process, the Foundation will conduct a full financial review which will take into account all income and assets of the student and the student’s parents.
+The median family adjusted gross income of last year’s entering cohort of Cooke Young Scholars was approximately $36,800.

--Reside in the United States and plan to attend high school in the U.S.
+– Currently attending middle school in the U.S. and planning to attend high school in the U.S.

 When and how are the scholarship winners announced?